Cleveland Clinic logo

 Ovulation

-Ovulation occurs when your ovary releases an egg.
+Ovulation is when your ovary releases an egg.
 It happens around the 14th day of a 28-day menstrual cycle.
-There are methods to track ovulation such as using a calendar, checking your cervical mucus or using an ovulation predictor kit.
+But the exact timing can vary.
+There are methods to track when you’re ovulating, like checking your cervical mucus or using an ovulation predictor kit.

-Ovulation is a phase in the menstrual cycle when your ovary releases an egg (ovum).
-Once an egg leaves your ovary, it travels down your fallopian tube where it waits to be fertilized by sperm.
-On average, it happens on day 14 of a 28-day menstrual cycle.
+Ovulation is a phase in your menstrual cycle when your ovary releases an egg.
+The egg travels down your fallopian tube, where it can be fertilized by sperm.
+This can start a pregnancy.
+On average, this happens on day 14 of a 28-day menstrual cycle (remember that day 1 is the first day of your period).

 Advertisement